atMattV/visione/README.md

 Visione is a self-contained desktop application for AI-driven creative production.
 It runs entirely on local hardware: no cloud services, no external APIs, no subscriptions.
 Every model runs on-device; inference never leaves your machine.

-The pipeline covers the full creative arc: text-to-image and video generation, retouching, stylization, enhancement, sound design, and final assembly — all within a single application.
+The pipeline covers the full creative arc: text-to-image and video generation, retouching, stylization, enhancement, and sound design, all within a single application.

 **Stack:** Python 3.12 + FastAPI + SSE · React 18 + TypeScript + Zustand · Tauri 2 desktop shell · ComfyUI headless for video inference · PyTorch 2.7 + CUDA